ahx/openapi_first/README.md

 | `raise_error:`    | `false` (default), `true`                                                | If set to true the middleware raises `OpenapiFirst::RequestInvalidError` or `OpenapiFirst::NotFoundError` instead of returning 4xx. |
 | `error_response:` | `:default` (default), `:jsonapi`, Your implementation of `ErrorResponse` |

-Here in an example response body about an invalid request body.
+#### Error responses

+openapi_first produces a useful machine readable error response that can be customized.
+The default response looks like this.
 See also [RFC 9457](https://www.rfc-editor.org/rfc/rfc9457).

 ```json
 http-status: 400